Last Updated November 19, 2020

 International Data Transfers

 The personal data that we collect from you may be transferred to and/or stored at a destination on our servers or our third party servers that is different from the location where it was collected.
 It may also be processed by staff who work for us or for one of our suppliers in a location different from where the data was collected.
-We will only transfer your personal data where permitted to do so by law and we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Statement.
+We will only transfer your personal data as permitted by law.
 Certain privacy and data protection laws require data controllers to put in place safeguards to protect personal data transferred across borders.
 To comply with this requirement, Entrust has put in place agreements that include the standard contractual clauses recommended by the European Commission to provide adequate safeguards for personal data.

 Who is the Data Controller?

-The data controller of any personal data we hold about you and that is subject to this Privacy Statement is Entrust Corporation.
+The data controller of any personal data we hold about you is Entrust Corporation.

 What Rights Do You Have With Respect to Your Personal Data?

-Depending upon the applicable data protection law in your country of residency, you may have the right to ask us for information relating to personal data about you we control and process; to correct, delete, or restrict any active processing of your personal data; to obtain a copy of your personal data in a structured, machine readable format; and to ask us to share this personal data with another controller.
+Depending upon the applicable data protection law in your country of residency, you may have the right to ask us for information relating to personal data about you we control and process; to correct, delete, or restrict any active processing of your personal data; and to obtain a copy of your personal data in a structured, machine readable format.

-If we have collected and processed your personal data with your consent, then you can withdraw your consent at any time.
+If we have collected and processed your personal data with your consent, then you can withdraw your consent at any time by contacting [email protected].
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal data on lawful processing grounds other than consent.

-We may also send you direct marketing without requiring your consent; for example, where our marketing is not based on consent, but other lawful grounds (such as our legitimate interest in marketing our products and services to you).
+We may also send you direct marketing without requiring your consent; for example, where our marketing is not based on other lawful grounds.
 Note: This will not apply to electronic marketing to Canadian residents where consent is required.

 We do not knowingly collect personal data on individuals under 18 years of age.
 Our websites, products and services are not intended for users under 18 years of age.